YizheZhang-Ervin/EZInfo/README.md

-# YZGame
+# YeStock
 YeStock

 # Features
 - Online Coding with output and charts
 - FinTech Algorithms
+- Geolocation with location
 - Translator
-- Geolocation with location
+- Excel with IO/New/ComputeExpression
 - VideoChat + Video Player with drag/drop + browser parameters
-- Excel with IO/New/ComputeExpression
 - Group

 # Architecture